walterhiggins/WMPJS/book-outline.md

 I recommend using either 2 or 4 spaces for tabs to make your code more readable.
 This is largely a matter of style and personal taste.
 When starting out, you should probably use 4 spaces.

-Automatic Indentation is a handy feature which saves you having to type TAB and SPACE characters when you start a new line of code.
+Automatic Indentation is a handy feature which saves you having to type TAB and SPACE characters when you start writing a new line of code.

 gedit can create a backup of your your files before you save them.
 This is usually a good idea.